Anomalous Dimensions from Soft Regge Constants: The Factorized Two-to-Two Forward Scattering Amplitude

 In \cite{Rothstein:2016bsq} a collapse rule was derived, showing that graphs with multiple Glauber exchanges are non-vanishing only if all Glauber exchanges can collapse towards each other to the same spacetime point, allowing one to reproduce the shockwave picture.
 In this analysis a common $\eta$ regulator was used for both the soft, collinear and Glauber sectors.
 At higher loop orders, the picture becomes more intricate, because we encounter diagrams with both Glauber and collinear (or soft) loops, which both require the $\eta$ regulator.
+The Glauber loops never diverge, ie. never give $1/\eta$ factors that are connected to large logarithms, but they do give ${\cal O}(\eta)$ terms, which at two-loops and beyond can interfere with divergent $1/\eta$ contributions from soft and collinear loops.
 This results in the presence of $\eta/\eta$ terms that can give finite contributions.
 For example, in graphs such as \Fig{fig:diagrams}b,e, we will get an $\eta/\eta$ term that entangles the results from the $1/\eta$-divergent collinear loop and ${\cal O}(\eta)$ terms from the Glauber loop.
-While the soft and collinear regulators are tied by consistency of the rapidity renormalization group, we argue here that the Glauber loops should have a distinct regulator, and that this is important to preserve key properties of the EFT at higher loop orders.
+While the soft and collinear regulators are tied by consistency of the rapidity renormalization group, we explain here that the Glauber loops must have a distinct regulator $\eta'$, and that it is important to take $\eta'\to 0$ first in order to correctly reproduce the IR divergences in QCD and also preserve key properties of the EFT at higher loop orders.
 Further details are provided in \App{sec:regulator}.
-Thus we extend the regulator of \cite{Rothstein:2016bsq}, by introducing a distinct regulator $\eta'$ for the Glauber sector, keeping the $\eta$ regulator for the soft/collinear sectors.
-Furthermore we take $\eta'\to 0$ prior to expanding in the limit $\eta\to 0$, so terms proportional to $\eta'/\eta \to 0$.
+Thus we have extended the regulator of \cite{Rothstein:2016bsq}, by introducing a distinct regulator $\eta'$ for the Glauber sector, keeping the same $\eta$ regulator for the soft/collinear sectors.
+By taking $\eta'\to 0$ prior to expanding in the limit $\eta\to 0$, terms proportional to $\eta'/\eta \to 0$.
 This modification to the regulator ensures that the collapse rules of SCET with Glauber operators remain true even in the presence of rapidity divergent subdiagrams, yielding a simpler structure of factorization of soft, collinear and Glauber dynamics at higher loop orders.
+In particular, with this modification \fig{diagrams}e vanishes, for the same reason that \fig{diagrams}d vanishes from the collapse rule.